yjj891896039/june-ui/README.md

 # june-ui
-this is a UI component library for h5 or app
+This is a UI component library for h5 or app.

+Technical framework vue2.